 I need help troubleshooting a problem with my equipment.

-As your local Trane dealer, we are your troubleshooting expert, and is glad to help you.
-In addition, Trane also provides a network of troubleshooting technicians at Trane Distribution centers across the country which we will utilize to address your concern.
+As your local Trane dealer, Arctic Air Systems is your troubleshooting expert, and is glad to help you.
+In addition, Trane also provides a network of troubleshooting technicians at Trane Distribution centers across the country which Arctic Air Systems will utilize to address your concern.
 Should we encounter a situation that requires additional factory help, we will contact our factory supported Service Manager(s) for assistance.

 What are the advantages of a programmable thermostat?

 Since they are electronic, programmable thermostats are more accurate and efficient than thermostats that contain mercury.
 With programmable thermostats you can control the temperature in your home at different times of day without ever touching your thermostat.
 Because everything is automatic, you will never forget to change the setting on your own.

 What type of filter should I use?
 And how often should I replace it?